 - 5x points on travel through Chase Ultimate Rewards®

-- 3x points on dining, groceries and certain streaming services
+- 3x points on dining, certain streaming services and online groceries (excluding Target®, Walmart® and wholesale clubs)

 - 2x points on travel bought elsewhere